 Uses of Taal Sindur

-Taal sindur is indicated in all types of skin disorders (Sarva Kushtahara), eczema, boils, carbuncles, skin problems associated with itching (Kandu), vitiated Rakta Dhatu (Rakta dosha hara) and other diseases of infectious origin like abscess (vidradhi), gonorrhoea (upadamsha), fever (jwara, sannipataja jwara) and malaria.
+Taal sindur is indicated in all types of the skin disorders (Sarva Kushtahara), eczema, boils, carbuncles, skin problems associated with itching (Kandu), vitiated Rakta Dhatu (Rakta dosha hara) and other diseases of infectious origin like abscess (vidradhi), gonorrhea (upadamsha), fever (jwara, sannipataja jwara) and malaria.

 The recommended dosage of this medicine 62mg-125mg mg with ginger juice/honey/ghee, twice a day.
 This medicine contains inorganic material and should be always taken under medical supervision only.